naacl-org/naacl-2021-website/_pages/participants.md

 The Doubletree Suites by Hilton Minneapolis is located just minutes from the Hyatt Regency Minneapolis (the conference venue).

+## Remote Presentation

+This year, NAACL is introducing the option of remote presentations for presenters who cannot otherwise attend the conference.
+More details are available in this [blog post](/blog/remote-presentations/) authored by the remote presentation chairs.

+To apply for a remote presentation slot at NAACL-2019, please fill out [this form](/downloads/telepresence_form.docx) and e-mail it to [naacl-2019-remote-presentation@googlegroups.com](mailto:naacl-2019-remote-presentation@googlegroups.com).
+Decisions will be made on a case-by-case basis.

 ## Visa Information

 The following questions will help you in determining whether and how to apply for a U.S. visa to attend the conference.